Close to September

 Close to September (Casi septiembre) is a 2025 Spanish short drama film written and directed by Lucía G. Romero.
 It tells the story of Alejandra, who lives on a campsite close to the big hotels.
 She takes care of her siblings, hangs out in the neighbourhood and flirts casually with the tourists – until she meets Amara.

 It was selected in the Berlinale Shorts section at the 75th Berlin International Film Festival, where it had its World premiere on 15 February and compete for Golden Bear for Best Short Film.
 It is also selected for 39th Teddy Award, and will compete for Best Short Film.

 Synopsis

-The film follows follows Alejandra, a young woman living a monotonous life at her family's coastal camping resort.
+The film follows Alejandra, a young woman living a monotonous life at her family's coastal camping resort.
 Her summers are marked by fleeting romances with tourists, but everything changes when she meets Amara, a confident and mysterious city girl.
 Their connection forces Alejandra to confront past traumas, question her boundaries, and embark on a journey of self-discovery and growth, redefining her views on love and identity.